Bayern Munich transfer news: 'If Bayern wanted me, they should have moved' - Hakim Ziyech reveals reasons for Ajax stay | Goal.com

 The 26-year-old registered 21 goals in 49 appearances across all competitions, impressing with his superb passing range and skill in possession.

-Ziyech emerged as a transfer target for a number of top European clubs at the end of the 2018-19 campaign, including the likes of Arsenal and Sevilla as well as Bayen.
+Ziyech emerged as a transfer target for a number of top European clubs at the end of the 2018-19 campaign, including the likes of Arsenal and Sevilla as well as Bayern.

 "I am sure Sevilla are a nice club, but I have always said that everything needed to be just right if I were to make a move.